fuerbringer/tldr-telegram/README.md

 ## Installing / Getting started

-This bot can be run with Docker or simply with `npm start`.
+This bot can be run with Docker or simply `npm start`.
 In both cases `.env` needs to be populated with the following environment variables:

 ```
 NODE_ENV=production